f3rnandorj/desafio-mobile/bennu_app/README.md

 # Install iOS dependencies (if running on iOS)
 cd ios && pod install && cd ..

+# If in the root start the server
+yarn install # Install server dependencies yarn start # Run the backend server

+cd bennu_app

 # Run on iOS
 yarn ios

 # Run on Android
 yarn android
 ```

+**Important:** The app requires the backend server to be running to fetch and manage todo items.
+The server must be started before launching the app.

 ## How to Run Tests